Constitution

 9. The Society may revoke the membership of a member, if the membership fee is not paid.
 Members who owe two years of fees are automatically deleted as a member.

-10. The committee may in special cases revoke a member of membership.
+10. The board may in special cases revoke a member of membership.
 Before making a decision, the person in question must be made aware of the background to the case and given a period of two weeks to comment.
 The decision must be in writing and substantiated, as well as inform about the way of appealing the decision.

 11. In the event of revoking the membership in accordance with section §6.10 above, the person in question may require that the decision must be dealt with on a Special or Annual General Meeting, and the person has the right to be present during the General Meeting’s dealing of the matter.
 The claim must be submitted within one week after the decision of revoked membership has been received.